DBecker7/DB7_TeachingApps/README.md

 - Demonstrates the idea of serial correlation.
 - Lag 6 is a bit overkill, but allows for seasonal effects.
-- Also includes the runs test.
+- Also includes the runs test and the Durbin-Watson test statistic.

 ```r
 shiny::runGitHub(repo = "DBecker7/DB7_TeachingApps",